unimarkup/specification/README.md

 - `<<Start text that is searched> .. <End text that is searched>>`

-  A start and end text is given between `<>` that must match positions inside the inserted document and the start position must be before the end position.
+  A start and end text is given between `<>` that must match positions inside the inserted document.

-  If both texts are matched in the inserted document, only the text between those two positions is inserted including the two matched texts.
+  **Note:** The start position must be before the end position.

+  **Note:** If the matched text can not be contained in one paragraph, nothing is inserted.

 - `<<Start text that is searched>> ..>`

   Here, only the start text position is searched for.
-If it matches to a text in the inserted document, every text after this position is inserted including the matched text.
+If it matches to a text in the inserted document, every text after this position that preserves the text to remain one paragraph is inserted including the matched text.

 - `<.. <End text that is searched>>`

-  Every text up to the matched end text is inserted.
+  Every text that preserves the text to remain one paragraph up to the matched end text is inserted.
 If no text matches, nothing is inserted.

 - Excluding text slice